bharathgs/Awesome-pytorch-list/README.md

 24. [ClassyVision](https://github.com/facebookresearch/ClassyVision): An end-to-end PyTorch framework for image and video classification.
 25. [detecto](https://github.com/alankbi/detecto):Computer vision in Python with less than 10 lines of code
 26. [pytorch3d](https://github.com/facebookresearch/pytorch3d): PyTorch3D is FAIR's library of reusable components for deep learning with 3D data pytorch3d.org
-27. [MMDetection](https://github.com/open-mmlab/mmdetection): MMDetection is an open source object detection toolbox, a part of the open-mmlab project developed by [Multimedia Laboratory, CUHK](http://mmlab.ie.cuhk.edu.hk/).
+27. [MMDetection](https://github.com/open-mmlab/mmdetection): MMDetection is an open source object detection toolbox, a part of the [OpenMMLab project](https://open-mmlab.github.io/).
 28. [neural-dream](https://github.com/ProGamerGov/neural-dream): A PyTorch implementation of the DeepDream algorithm.
 Creates dream-like hallucinogenic visuals.
 29. [FlashTorch](https://github.com/MisaOgura/flashtorch): Visualization toolkit for neural networks in PyTorch!
 30. [Lucent](https://github.com/greentfrapp/lucent): Tensorflow and OpenAI Clarity's Lucid adapted for PyTorch.
+31. [MMDetection3D](https://github.com/open-mmlab/mmdetection3d): MMDetection3D is OpenMMLab's next-generation platform for general 3D object detection, a part of the [OpenMMLab project](https://open-mmlab.github.io/).
+32. [MMSegmentation](https://github.com/open-mmlab/mmsegmentation): MMSegmentation is a semantic segmentation toolbox and benchmark, a part of the [OpenMMLab project](https://open-mmlab.github.io/).
+33. [MMEditing](https://github.com/open-mmlab/mmediting): MMEditing is a image and video editing toolbox, a part of the [OpenMMLab project](https://open-mmlab.github.io/).
+34. [MMAction2](https://github.com/open-mmlab/mmaction2): MMAction2 is OpenMMLab's next generation action understanding toolbox and benchmark, a part of the [OpenMMLab project](https://open-mmlab.github.io/).
+35. [MMPose](https://github.com/open-mmlab/mmpose): MMPose is a pose estimation toolbox and benchmark, a part of the [OpenMMLab project](https://open-mmlab.github.io/).

 ### Probabilistic/Generative Libraries: